s5k6/shelltalk/Why_the_Shell.md

 **quoting toggles** that switch different quoting modes on and off, with `\` affecting only the following character.

-In languages like Java, quotes delimit string literals, which are somewhat atomic entities for the compiler.
-Not so in the shell.
+Parsing your input left-to-right, the shell starts in unquoted mode,

-Think of the shell as parsing your input left-to-right, starinig in unquoted mode.
-Then:
+then:

   * An unquoted…